 Since I wasn’t too sure what hardware the machine really had and I wanted to do some testing first before putting an old OS like Windows XP, so I’ve decided that Windows 10 would be more suited since it should have most of the drivers for this PC and sure enough, it did.
 The Windows 10 version I’ve used as an evaluation copy just for testing it out on this machine and see how well it could handle Windows 10.
 I wasn’t really surprised that Windows 10 wasn’t very optimized for this computer since it felt slow and wasn’t really fluid which had some features lacking like the Acrylic effects (See Gallery) considering the operating system is mainly designed for modern machines in mind.
 Don’t worry, this Windows 10 install is just a temporary install.

 Windows 10 starting up under a minute

-- Windows 8.1 x64 and higher will not work at all, so 32-bit version has to be used.
+- Windows 8.1 x64 and higher will not work at all, so 32-bit version must be used.

 Windows 10 be mining bitcoins pic.twitter.com/LQ2ykr4NPR— Bob Pony (@TheBobPony) July 13, 2018

-As you can see, it’s not really worth using Windows 10 on this machine whatsoever unless you’re running the LTSB/LTSC version since that version is less bloated or do tweaking with Windows 10.
-Later on, I’ll discuss why Windows XP is more suited on this machine like around the end of this blog post, especially being used as an retro gaming machine.
+As you can see, it’s not worth using Windows 10 on this machine whatsoever unless you’re running the LTSB/LTSC version since that version is less bloated or do tweaking with Windows 10.
+Later, I’ll discuss why Windows XP is more suited on this machine like around the end of this blog post, especially being used as a retro gaming machine.